The Overview of this trip will tell you the following information.

-5. Do I need vaccination for this trip?
+5. Do I need vacination for this trip?
 Do I need bring medicines?

-Generally Sichuan is very safe destination.
-You don't need.
-The best way is to consult your personal doctor for suggestions.
+Generally China is very safe destination.
+The part we are going to visit is also very safe.
+We don't think you need vacination.
+However it you want to lift you worries before you come, you can consult your personal doctor for suggestions.
 Yes, you'd better bring your own medicine.
 Though we have lots of phamacies in China, all the medicines are explained in Chinese.
 So the best way is to consult your doctor and bring some medicines in case of needs.

 6. What kind of birding gears do I need to bring?

 We will bring a swarovski spotting scope and A Field Guide to the Bird of China, you need to bring your own binoculars.
+In our past trips, some people also bring their own spotting scope, if you have one and you want to bring so as to enjoy more freedom, you can.
 We will also print a checklist for each of our trip participants.
-Unless we specify in our itinerary, we do not camp in our trips but in some trips, we have to stay in local family guest house which is quiet basic, if you want to bring your own sleeping bags, you can bring.
+In this trip, we do not have any camping.

 7. What does AlpineBirding trips include and exclude?

-Please read the inclusions and exclusions given in the same page where you find the trip cost.
+Please read the inclusions and exclusions given in the overview page.

-8. How do you compare your trips with birding trips provided by other world famous birding companies?
+8. How do you compared your trips with birding trips provided by other world famous birding companies?